sonictl/Tiny_VL6180X/README.md

 # AboutMe & Motivations
   This is an Arduino library for driving the VL6180X range sensor module with the [digispark-tiny board](http://digistump.com/products/1) (attiny85 microChip) via I2C protocal.

-# Basic notes for Atmel Attiny85
+# Basic notes about Atmel Attiny85
-  Attiny 85 and based on whicn the digispark-tiny board is low-cost, most mini-size board that I like to use. digispark-tiny board is also named as "Digispark USB Development Board - Digistump"
+  The digispark-tiny dev board based on Attiny85 chip is low-cost, most mini-size board that I like to use. digispark-tiny board is also named as "Digispark USB Development Board - Digistump"
   #### Specs:
  - Support for the Arduino IDE 1.0+ (OSX/Win/Linux)